 October workshop to cover high-performance computing with Purdue’s community clusters

-A free hands-on workshop from ITaP Research Computing is designed to help faculty, staff and students who want to use, or make better use of, Purdue’s Community Cluster Program research supercomputers.
+A hands-on October workshop from ITaP Research Computing is designed to help faculty, staff and students who want to use, or make better use of, Purdue’s high-performance computing resources, especially the Community Cluster Program research supercomputers.

-The Clusters 101 workshop will take place from 9 a.m-5 p.m.
-Tuesday, Oct.
-23, in Rawls Hall, Room 2070.
-The session will cover such topics as:
+The Clusters 101 workshop will take place from 1-4 p.m. on each of Monday, Oct.
+17, Wednesday, Oct.
+19, and Friday, Oct.
+21, in Stanley Coulter Hall, Room 183.
+The sessions will cover such topics as:

 - Cluster basics, including the difference between login and compute nodes.